 - Location: Fourth Floor of Hakkasan

 You’ll experience an outdoor vibe in the Pavilion as well.
-For instance, there’s a feature wall with waterfalls and lush greenery – this one of our favorite elements in Hakkasan.
+There’s even a wall with waterfalls and lush greenery – this is one of our favorite features at Hakkasan.

 Here again, you’ll find lower bottle service prices since you’re upstairs.
 Prices are generally at least $1,000 cheaper than the lowest-priced Main Room table.

-Hakkasan’s third floor is home to the 3rd Floor Club (hip hop room) and the 3rd Floor Lounge (offering a more relaxed hip hop atmosphere).
+Hakkasan’s third floor is home to the 3rd Floor Club (hip hop room).
+And the 3rd Floor Lounge, which offers a more relaxed hip hop atmosphere.

 Let me take a moment to say – when it’s open, the 3rd Floor Club is on fire!
 And it’s one of our top picks for best hip hop clubs in Vegas.